Polarren/Parsl-to-CWL/README.md

 This is a repository where I try to use Parsl's monitoring feature to reproduce a Parsl program's progress in CWL.

 # What's going on:
-I wrote a script `workflow_generator.py` that can interpret monitoring.db of a parsl program and rewrite the workflow in CWL.
+I wrote a script `workflow_generator.py` that can interpret monitoring.db produced by a parsl program and rewrite the parsl workflow in CWL.
-The script is not fully developed but can accomplish some writing tasks of a CWL workflow.
+The script is not fully developed but it can accomplish some writing tasks of a CWL workflow.

 # monitor.py
 This is an example Parsl program that generates five .txt files and cat them into another file.